marcom/RNAstructure.jl/README.md

-See the [RNAstructure EDcalculator documentation](https://rna.urmc.rochester.edu/Text/EDcalculator.html) for details on command-line arguments that can be passed as `cmdargs`.
+See the [RNAstructure EDcalculator documentation](https://rna.urmc.rochester.edu/Text/EDcalculator.html) for more details and for command-line arguments that can be passed via `cmdargs`.

 ```julia
 RNAstructure.edcalculator("GGGAAACCC", "(((...)))")